LSU-UE4/UE5-Level-Design/moving-platform-ii/README.md

 ##### `Step 18.`\|`UE5LD`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now we need to loop, so all we need to do is recurse this custom event.
-After the second delay, add a call back to **Go to Plaform and Back** custom event and attach the execution pin.
+After the second delay, add a call back to **Move Platform** custom event and attach the execution pin.
 This will keep rercursively calling itself and loop as long as the game is running.

 ![call back infinite loop](images/CallOneself.png)